 Guarantors are still a valid and useful tool for landlords under the Renters' Rights Act 2025.
 With advance rent now capped at one month, they are actually more important than before for managing risk on higher-risk tenancies.
 Make sure your guarantor agreement is in writing, clearly drafted, and references the ongoing periodic nature of the tenancy.

-For help with other documents required under the new Act, visit LegalDraft Pro — our AI-powered document generator built specifically for the Renters' Rights Act 2025.
+For help with other documents required under the new Act, create a free account — our document generators are built specifically for the Renters' Rights Act 2025.

 This article is for general information only and does not constitute legal advice.
 Always consult a qualified solicitor for advice specific to your circumstances.